mau-jac/1T6-F21/wk2/operating_systems.md

 Microsoft choose to do this to simplify the user interface and not overwhelm new users.

-**If you would like to see the file extensions directly on File Explorer you have to enable it**
+!> If you would like to see the file extensions directly on File Explorer you have to enable it

 Enabling file extensions is not necessary but it will allow you to better understand what kinds of files you are dealing with "under the hood".